VladimirMakaev/cqrs-journey-doc/Journey_03_OrdersBC.markdown

 _The first stopping point on our CQRS journey._

-# A Description of the Orders and Registrations Bounded Context
+# A description of the Orders and Registrations Bounded Context

 The **Orders and Registrations** bounded context is partially responsible for the booking process for Attendees planning to come to a